 If there’s ever a time to avoid Mumbai like the plague, it’s between the months of March & May.
 This is summer with a vengeance.
 If you’re coming from a cold place or any place that follows the cycle of the seasons, Mumbai will take time getting used to.

 Things to know before entering temple premise

-- Temple has high security so avoid to carry metal, sharpe thing inside the temple.
+- Temple has high security so avoid to carry metal, sharp thing inside the temple.

-- Spiting, smoking is prohibited inside the temple.
+- Spitting, smoking is prohibited inside the temple.

-If your thinking to buy anything inside the temple like prasad, flower, photos of ganesha then be cares full.
+If your thinking to buy anything inside the temple like Prasad, flower, photos of Ganesha then care full.
 Is possible that shopkeeper will give you less quality taking full money.